Mechanical Support Engineer

 At Westinghouse, innovation is in our DNA.
 We are creative.
 We think differently.
 We reimagine the possible across the nuclear industry every day.

-You will improve the mechanical engineering, provide coaching and leading a culture of continuous improvement within the team.
+You will improve the mechanical engineering, provide coaching and lead a culture of continuous improvement within the team.

 Reporting to the Plant Manager you will maintain the mechanical engineering competency standards.